Skip to main content

 Year 10

 • Autumn term 1 = Pupils will recap the basics of binary from KS3 and will introduce methods of negative numbers in binary.
-Building upon the programming constructs taught at KS3 pupils will develop their understanding of data types and how programs handle inputs.
+They will develop their understanding of programming constructs taught at KS3 as well as their understanding of data types and how programs handle inputs.
 They will focus also on flow diagrams and algorithm design in order to aid their problem solving skills.

 Year 11